im-edge/metrics-feature/README.md

 IMEdge Metrics feature
 ======================

-This feature wants to offer an unexcited pleasantly relaxed performance graphing experience.
+This IMEdge feature wants to offer an unexcited pleasantly relaxed performance graphing experience.
 Implemented as a thin and modern abstraction layer based on matured technology it puts its ma  in focus on robustness and ease of use.